JurPer/hex-chess/README.md

 - Moves like the Knight and looks like it to the opponent.
 - When captured, also removes the piece that captured it.

+### Moon

+- On even turns: moves like a bishop.
+- On odd turns: moves any number of steps along the non-vertical diagonal directions.

 ## Running locally

 1. Install